Table of Contents

 Apply the wire netting

 5. Begin the netting

-Start from one upright flexible pipe frame and wrap the netting around the lower structure horizontally twice.
+Start from one upright flexible pipe frame and A cover or protection such as a building paper that envelops the exterior walls or roof frame prior to the cladding being fixed.
+Reduces air movement and helps avoid the risk of water ingress. the netting around the lower structure horizontally twice.
 (Run the bottom of the netting along the ground).

 Cut off with wire snipe of garden scissors or similar.
 At this stage, just hold the netting in place with enough wire ties as necessary.